Updated: April 10, 2020

 One of the pluses of this type of manure management is that the chickens will happily turn the compost as part of their normal activities.
 You can even get them more excited about digging in the litter by hiding a little food in it.

 Add bedding before it smells

 At the first sign of ammonia (or even a little before), Ussery adds more litter.
 This adjusts the carbon to nitrogen ratio, making the microbes happy and eliminating the smell.

 Using this method, Ussery only has to clean out his coop when he needs compost.
 This takes some of the work out of raising chickens.
 Sounds like a good idea to me.

-*If you purchase using this link, I make a small amount of money that helps me continue to keep writing this blog.
+Suburban Hobby Farmer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.*If you purchase using this link, I make a small amount of money that helps me continue to keep writing this blog.